 - Adaptable individuals who understand and appreciate global and cross-cultural dynamics.

 - Technically and academically proficient professionals with a commitment to continual learning.

 - Critical thinkers and creative decision makers with a bias for action.

 - Information concerning the any of the following programs may be requested from the Director, International Programs at firstname.lastname@example.org

 Semester Study Abroad Program

 Semester Study Abroad Programs are available for all languages taught at U.S. Naval Academy - Arabic, Chinese, French, German, Japanese, Russian, and Spanish.
 Midshipmen in their junior year or first semester of their senior year are eligible to compete for these opportunities.
-For the current academic year, 2011-2012, 46 Midshipmen are studying abroad in 10 countries.
-Next year, we plan on sending over 70 Midshipmen abroad.
+For the 2022-2023 academic year, 102 Midshipmen studied abroad in 22 countries.

 Language Immersion Programs